skimia/stump/readme.md

 Stump is a client/server web application framework built on laravel with angularjs client.
 The base of the framework is the REST api.

+## Installation

+you can install the Stump cmf with [composer](https://getcomposer.org/)

+- download/install project with `composer create-project -s dev skimia/stump folder`
+- configuring the `/.env` file according to your system settings
+- run migration with `php artisan migrate` in the project directory

 ## Official Documentation

 Documentation for the framework can be found on the [Stump website](http://stump.skimia.agency).